Larasify/chirp/README.md

 - [] sign out button
 - [] hide hover links on card
 - [] move CI from vercel to github
+- [] When hovered over pfp and username it should show link

 # Create T3 App